Bdowdle4/ml-regression-dowdle/README.md

 >
 >Target Variable: `mpg`
 >
->Data Source: The dataset is publicly available from the UCI Machine Learning Repository and is widely used for binary classification tasks.
+>Data Source: The dataset is publicly available from the UCI Machine Learning Repository and is widely used for regression tasks.
 [Original Dataset](https://archive.ics.uci.edu/dataset/9/auto+mpg)

 ****